 Strangely, I never, ever, experienced those strange dream-like feelings again.

 This is a response to a Flash Fiction prompt from ‘Putting My Feet In the Dirt’, Writing Prompts hosted by ‘M’.
+Which can be found by following the link below..

 The sky briefly turned pink after we’d experienced a short heavy shower of rain with high winds this afternoon.
 We had some storm damage last week and I lost a smallish tree from one of the borders.